-(iii) On 24 September 2018 the Company's subsidiary, Mayberry Jamaican Equities Limited, completed a secured corporate bond issue amounting to \$2.2 billion.
-The bond matured in 2023, and was at a fixed interest rate of 7.25% per annum paid quarterly.
-The bond was arranged by Sagicor Investments Jamaica Limited and registered with JCSD Trustee Services Limited.
+(iii) On 30 January 2024 the Company's subsidiary, Mayberry Jamaican Equities Limited, completed a secured corporate notes issue amounting to \$2.2 billion refinancing secured fixed rate note which matured November 30, 2023.
+The notes are in two Tranches and principal is repayable at maturity between 2026 and 2027, and pay quarterly interest at a fixed interest rate of between 10.75% and 11.50% per.
+The notes are secured by a charge over some of the Group's portfolio of quoted equities.
+The shares are required to have a fair value coverage of 1.75 times the principal amount and a maintenance margin of 1.2 times is to be achieved.

-The bond was secured by some of the Group's quoted equity investments in various entities that are being traded on the Jamaica Stock Exchange.
-These shares were required to have a fair value coverage of 1.5 times the principal amount and a maintenance margin of 1.5 times.
-The company complied with these covenants.
+The Group was compliant with the fair value coverage ratio but was non compliant with the maintenance margin requirement.

 On January 20, 2023, the Company's sub-subsidiary, MIL, completed a secured corporate bond issue amounting to \$6.3 billion.
 The bonds are in four Tranches and are repayable between 2024 and 2026.
 The fixed rate notes attract interest between 9.25% and 12% with interest paid quarterly.
 The bonds are secured by a charge over the Secured Loan Portfolio of MIL included in note 16 and note 17.
+The Group was compliant with financial debt covenants.